Face Symmetry Types

 One side of the jaw may appear sharper or fuller.

 Asymmetry often gives a face its personality and charm.
-The little differences like a unique smile curve, a slightly tilted nose, or uneven dimples are what make a face stand out.
+The little differences, like a unique smile curve, a slightly tilted nose, or uneven dimples, are what make a face stand out.
 They add warmth, character, and a sense of realness that perfectly symmetrical faces sometimes lack.
+Asymmetry often adds individuality and character, and it does not indicate anything negative about facial appearance.

 symmetry test